-Canadian Beer Molson Labatt and Moosehead some History
+Canadian Beers Molson Labatt and Moosehead and Their Canadian History

 Canada and it's Beer

-Canadian beer is one of my favourite alcohol products to consume.
+Canadian beer is one of my favorite alcohol products to consume.
 Canadians are known for being big beer drinkers and quite frankly we are damn proud of it.

 Of course there are other alcohol products we like to consume like whisky, wine, beer, rum and well pretty much anything that has alcohol in it.
 The topic of this Hub though is Canadian Beer not Canadian beer and other alcoholic drinks Canadians enjoy.